You are here: Our School > Health & Safety

 Any health and safety concerns are to be reported to the Headteacher.
 Where appropriate these issues will be brought to pupils’ attention via assemblies and class discussion.
 Personal and Social Education sessions also address any Health and Safety issues.
 The school works closely with other agencies, such as the police and the traffic safety team.
 Any issues are monitored and reviewed on a regular basis.
 Regular fire drills are undertaken and the school is equipped with appropriate safety equipment.
 Risk assessments have been undertaken on potential hazards and educational visits.

 Visitors MUST report to the school office where they will be asked to sign in and wear identification badges if working in and around the school.
 Parents should not enter the school via classroom doors but report to the school office.
 All staff have a DBS check, this includes contract workers.

-There is a limited amount of parking available in the school car park.
-Only blue badge holders are permitted to park in the disabled parking bays.
-Please be considerate to pedestrians and other drivers when parking near to the school.
+The school car park is for the use of staff.
+In addition, blue badge holders are permitted to park in the disabled parking bays.
+It can be very busy during the start and end of the school day, please be considerate to our local community and other drivers when parking near to the school.